maximebf/php-debugbar/docs/rendering.md

 This will print the initialization code for the toolbar and the dataset for the request.
 When you are performing AJAX requests, you do not want to initialize a new toolbar but add the dataset to the existing one.
-You can disable initialization using ̀false` as the first argument of ̀render()`.
+You can disable initialization using `false` as the first argument of `render()`.

     <p>my ajax content</p>
     <?php echo $renderer->render(false) ?>